New Orleans Collaborative for Early Childhood Research

 The New Orleans Collaborative for Early Childhood Research (CECR) is a partnership between Tulane University’s Early Childhood Policy Research Lab, Agenda for Children, and New Orleans Public Schools to conduct research on early childhood programs and policies in New Orleans.
 CECR’s work examines access to critical early programs and supports, and the effects that these programs and policies have on children and families.

-1. Parent Experiences in the NOLA-PS Common Application Process (formerly OneApp) Policy brief series coming soon!
+Parent Experiences in the NOLA-PS Common Application Process (formerly OneApp)

 From interviews with 100 parents who applied for early childhood or kindergarten seats in 2020, we summarize parents’ program preferences, application challenges, and information sources, and how the COVID-19 pandemic affected their choices.
 (Funded by the Institute for Education Sciences)

 Through a social media campaign and text-message support, we worked to increase the rate of new families applying for early childhood seats in the New Orleans Common Application Process (NCAP) in 2021-22.
-Results will be released in fall 2022.
 (Funded by the Robert Wood Johnson Foundation)

 Dr. Lindsay Weixler, Tulane University

-After teaching in New Orleans from 2005 to 2007, Lindsay completed a Ph.D. in developmental psychology and master’s degree in statistics at the University of Michigan in 2012.
-Lindsay previously worked at the U.S. Department of Education, where she was a Presidential Management Fellow in the Office of Planning, Evaluation, and Policy Development.
+Dr. Weixler holds a Ph.D. in Developmental Psychology and Master’s Degree in Statistics from the University of Michigan.
+She previously worked at the U.S. Department of Education, where she was a Presidential Management Fellow in the Office of Planning, Evaluation, and Policy Development, and the Education Research Alliance for New Orleans, where she was Associate Director of Research.
+She taught middle school in New Orleans from 2005 to 2007.

 Jen Roberts, CEO, Agenda for Children